jinzhao3611/UMR_Release_2_0/ready_to_release/README.md

 For detailed mapping between the current file names and their original workset names, refer to the provided **name_mappings.txt**.

+# Statistics
-# Run statistics.py
+Run statistics.py to get umr_statistics file containing tables
--  following is the description of what each item means in the three table
+-  following is the description of what each item means in the three types of tables
 -  partial-conversion data means data that are partially converted from amr (english and chinese has this type).
 -  non-partial-conversion data includes data that are annotated from scratch or data that are fully converted from amr.